 For the optical delay line to asymmetrise the MZI, we employ an optical fiber.
 To minimize the insertion loss of the delay line, we employ fiber patchcodes with special anti-reflection (AR) coatings at $860$~nm on both ends (PMJ-3A3A-850-5/125-1-2-1-AR2, OZ Optics).
 We fabricated arbitrary lengths of fiber cables by splicing the patchcodes and bare fibers (SM85-PS-U40A, Fujikura).
 The lenses for focusing and collimating the beam are single aspheric lenses with AR coatings (C240TME-B, Thorlabs).
 Furthermore, in the aim of improving the spatial mode matching between the TEM$_{00}$ in free-space and LP$_{01}$ in PM fibers, we developed a special fiber alignment device (FA1000S, FMD Corporation).
 As a result, we obtained $92\%$ in the throughput of the entire fiber delay line, which was kept as high as $89\%$ during 6 hours.
 Since small temperature changes around the fiber cause drastic changes of the optical pass length resulting in the instability of phase locking, the fiber is placed inside a box consisting of heat insulating material and vibration-proofing materials.

 The Extended EPR states are measured by homodyne detectors.
-The two homodyne measurements are performed with balanced beam-splitters and continuous-wave local oscillator beams.
-To optimise the spatial mode-matching, the local oscillator beams are first filtered by a separate cavity which is a bow-tie cavity consisting of two spherical mirrors (radius of curvature $38$~mm) and two flat mirrors.
+The two homodyne measurements are performed with balanced beam-splitters and continuous-wave local oscillator (LO) beams.
+To optimise the spatial mode-matching, the LO beams are first filtered by a separate cavity which is a bow-tie cavity consisting of two spherical mirrors (radius of curvature $38$~mm) and two flat mirrors.
 Its round trip is $230$~mm length, finesse is $25$, the half width at half maximum is $27$~MHz, and the input and output coupler transmissivities are both $5\%$.
 Visibilities are above $98\%$ for every pair of signal beams through free space including the LO beams.
 The average visibility through the fiber is $95\%$.
 The propagation efficiencies from the OPOs to the homodyne detectors are $85$--$96\%$.
-The homodyne detectors' quantum efficiencies are higher than $99\%$ (special order, Hamamatsu), while the bandwidth of the detectors are above 20~MHz.
-The LO power is set to 10~mW for every homodyne measurement.
+The quantum efficiencies of photodiodes (special order, Hamamatsu Photonics) used in homodyne detectors are about $99\%$, while the bandwidth of the detectors are above $20$~MHz.
+The LO power is set to $10$~mW for every homodyne measurement.

 The signals from the homodyne detectors in the time-domain are stored by an oscilloscope (DPO~7054, Tektronix).
 The sampling rate of the oscilloscope is set to $200$~MHz in order to sample enough data points in each wave packet.
 Each frame of $2.5$~ms contains $500,000$ points, corresponding to about $30,000$ wave-packets.
 For each quadrature measurement of each wave-packet we measure $3,000$ frames in order to gather enough statistics to calculate variances.
 The quadrature amplitudes are elicited from them by using the temporal mode function $f(t)$.